 where pi denotes the allele frequency at a given locus in a given population and time point; ti is a numerical variable corresponding to the 4 sampled time-points (generations 1, 11, 25, and 100 are numerically coded as {1, 2, 3, 4}, and so the corresponding coefficient (βt) measures the average allele frequency change across all time-points); HSi is an indicator variable corresponding to the two treatments HS=1 in high sugar (hs) and HS=0 in control (control)); ei is an error term.
-The β variables are the corresponding regression coefficients.
+The β parameters are the corresponding regression coefficients.
 This allowed us to model the allele frequency for every locus across the entire selection experiment in one joint statistical framework.
 We focus primarily on the interaction effect βHS*t, which quantifies the degree to which the allele frequency trajectory in the control regime differs from the one in the high sugar regime.

 After fitting this model for all SNPs, we obtained estimates of the effect of time separately for the control and high sugar selection regimes.
 This was done using the emtrends function in the R package emmeans (Lenth, 2022).
 In order to exclude selection signatures that did not correspond to high sugar adaptation, we disregarded SNPs where the effect of time in the high sugar selection regime showed a p-value above 10-4.